maartene/EscapeWithYourBooty/NOTES.md

 ## 🍅 Pomodoro 3

-- 🚧 An unsafe route with a navy ship
+- ✅ An unsafe route with a navy ship
     Turn 1
     X0
     0N
     (there is no turn two)

-- ⚠️ Another unsafe route with a navy ship Turn 1
+- ✅ Another unsafe route with a navy ship Turn 1
     0N
     X0
+    (there is no turn two)

+- ⚠️ Another unsafe route with a navy ship Turn 1
+    NN
+    XN
     (there is no turn two)

 - ⚠️
     Turn 1
     X0N